2 min read

 What is a traineeship?

 For the first time ever, the government will provide a £1,000 payment for any employer taking on a trainee.
+Our straightforward guide will ensure you understand how to apply for and receive your incentive payment.

 In further exciting news, we’ve transformed our traineeship scheme into a unique, brand new offer, to make traineeships even more appealing to young people and employers.
 Not only that, we are now providing traineeships in Wiltshire, as well as Somerset.